pinblooms-technology/magento2-catalog-image-export/README.md

 - Go to Admin Panel → Catalog → Products.
 - Select one or more products using the checkbox.
 - From the "Actions" dropdown, choose "Export Products".
-- An .xlsx file will automatically download in your browser containing exported data with image information.
+- An .xlsx file will automatically download in your browser, containing exported data with image information.

   ![image (26)](https://github.com/user-attachments/assets/b7743370-f6bb-4b09-8393-fff716c66a85)